sftpgo/docs/docs/tutorials/shares.md

 Naturally, all operations performed on shares, including uploads and downloads, are also recorded in the audit logs.

+## Owner Account State

+A public share is served on behalf of the account that created it, and follows the state of that account.

+- Disabling the owner account, or reaching its expiration date, makes its shares unavailable.
+The shares are not modified, so re-enabling the account, or extending its expiration date, makes them available again.
+- Deleting the owner account deletes its shares.
+- The restrictions that govern when the account holder can log in, such as the [time-based access](../access-control.md#time-based-access) windows, apply to the account holder, not to the recipient of a share.
+- Sessions already established follow the general rule described in [When account changes take effect](../access-control.md#when-account-changes-take-effect); closing them covers the connections serving the shares as well.

 ## Automating Share Lifecycle Management

 SFTPGo can automatically manage the lifecycle of public shares to ensure security and compliance.
 By using the Event Manager, administrators can configure rules to detect shares that are inactive, about to expire, or have exhausted their allowed tokens, and take appropriate actions (such as sending a notification or deleting the share).